Lemoncode/git-from-ui-to-terminal/README.md

 git status
 ```

 Wooooot !!!
-We have only few files updated, why we get a big ton of files in our list?
-Well _npm install_ did it, you get under the *node_modules* a ton of files that you don't need in you repository (and you must not upload them), we have to ignore them, create a _.gitignore_ file and include there the following content:
+We have only created some files, Why we get a big ton of files in our list?
+Well _npm install_ did it, you get under the *node_modules* a ton of files that you don't need in you repository (and you must not upload them), we have to ignore them, let's create a _.gitignore_ file and include there the following content:

 _./.gitignore_
 ```